 Featuring wine, cider and whiskey, this big-batch drink can be made ahead so the host isn't not stuck on bartending duty during the party.
 It's got big, apple-forward flavor thanks to apple brandy, apple cider and fresh apples.
 Bright citrus and whiskey help temper the sweetness and balance the drink beautifully.

-Pitcher drinks are perfect when entertaining.
-They alleviate the stress of getting multiple drinks prepared and served as visitors descend upon the party.
-For this pour to become non-alcoholic simply swap the vodka for an equal part of club soda.
-Using frozen cranberries makes this cocktail seasonal, festive and super easy to make.
+Pitcher drinks are perfect when entertaining, as they alleviate the stress of getting multiple drinks prepared and served as visitors descend upon the party.
+To make this drink nonalcoholic, simply swap the vodka for an equal part of club soda.
+Frozen cranberries make this cocktail look super seasonal and festive.
 Make two pitchers because it always seems to go too fast!
-Feel free to serve this in wine goblets or Champagne flutes and keep a bar spoon or long wooden spoon nearby to be sure each glass gets a few frozen cranberries for the perfect toast.
 Gather, be grateful and enjoy the ease of entertaining with this pretty pitcher drink.

 This is the easiest slow-cooker mulled wine ever.
 'Tis the season for mulled wine, and the best part about it — besides that it's delicious — is that it's so simple to make.
 All you need equipment-wise is a slow cooker or a pot and a ladle.
 Like any other cocktail, you can put your personal spin on this recipe with additions of sweeter ingredients like apple cider or pear nectar or spice it up with fresh sliced ginger or cloves.
 This super easy mulled wine is a surefire holiday party and wintertime win and requires little to no kitchen savvy to succeed.
 Simply add your ingredients, heat and serve.